 When visiting Mariner’s Wharf, be sure to take in some other noteworthy spots in Hout Bay.

-Boat cruise from Hout Bay Harbour
+Boat cruises from Hout Bay harbour

 World of Birds